gbkel/kindlefy/README.md

 **Obs:**

-1. It is needed to have [Calibre](https://calibre-ebook.com/download) installed locally.
+- It is needed to have [Calibre](https://calibre-ebook.com/download) installed locally.

-2. It is needed to have [Kindle Comic Converter](https://github.com/ciromattia/kcc) installed locally.